 Connect the cables of the control unit according to the connection diagram below.
 A number of inputs and outputs can be configured in the system configuration menu.
-In the table on the next page describes all connection points.

-Clamp connection description Supply 12VDC Black/white= +, black = - This is the connection for the 12V power adapter.
-Note: only use the supplied adapter. рН pH electrode Core (transparent cable) = +, shield (black cable) = - ln1 Flow measurement 4-20 mA signal An external flow sensor can be connected to this input, with a 4-20mA signal and a power supply 12V max 100mA.
+In рН pH electrode Core (transparent cable) = +, shield (black cable) = - ln1 Flow measurement 4-20 mA signal An external flow sensor can be connected to this input, with a 4-20mA signal and a power supply 12V max 100mA.
 Then use the +, S and terminal.
 This sensor measures the flow of the filter system.
 It is also possible to connect a 4-20mA signal from an external system.
 Then use the S and the clamp.
 Use only one of the two flow inputs!
 This signal is scalable in the system configuration menu.
-In2 Flow measurment pulse signal A flow sensor with pulse signal (30Hz per m / s) can be connected to this input, such as the 8020 sensor.
-This sensor is powered by the SPI (12V / max 100mA).
-This sensor measures the flow of the filter system.
-Use one of the two flowing angles.
-This signal is scalable in the system configuration menu.
-In 3 Circulation contact Potential free contact between + and S, or when measuring water sensor brown = + 12V, black = S, Blue = -) With this input, the SPI detects whether or not measuring water is being offered.
+In2 Flow measurment pulse signal A flow sensor with pulse signal (30Hz per m / s) can be connected to this input such as the 8020 sensor This sensor is powered by the SPI $(12)/$ may 100mA).
+This sensor measures the flow of the filter system Use one of the two flowing angles.
+This signal is scalable in the system configuration many In 2 Circulation contact Detential free contact between L and S. or when 111 5 Potential free contact between + and 5, or when niedsuring water sensor brown = + 12V, black = 5, Blue = -) with this input, the SPI detects whether or not measuring water is being offered.
 A closed contact means that there is measuring water and then the SPI will start measuring and controlling.
-With a closed contact, the SPI starts a new measuring cycle for the chlorine measurement.
+With a closed contact, the SPI starts a new measuring cycle for the peroxide measurement.
 An open contact means that there is no measuring water and then the SPI will stop measuring and controlling.
 A beep will sound and the SPI will indicate a fault (circulation error).
 The contact can come from a circulation pump, a flow meter or the optional measuring water sensor (see wiring diagram below this table).
 A wire bridge has been installed at the factory.
-An adjustable delay time is available in the system configuration menu P1 Disinfection pump (Chlorine) Solid state contact, this contact is used for controlling a dosing pump by pulses or on-off control.
+An adjustable delay time is available in the system configuration menu P1 Disinfection pump (Peroxide) Solid state contact, this contact is used for controlling a dosing pump by pulses or on-off control.
 This output is configurable in the system configuration menu.
 (Contact load max 24V / 400mA) P2 Acid/lye pump Solid state contact, this contact is used for controlling a dosing pump by pulses or on-off control.
-This output is configurable in the system configuration menu.
-(Contact load max 24V / 400mA) (Contact load max 24v / 400mA)
+This output is configurable in the system configuration menu (Contact load max 24)/ $/400$ mA) 1